Annaprasanna (First-rice Ceremony) Catering in Hyderabad

 Frequently asked questions

-Veg menus start at 420 plus GST per plate.
-Final price varies based on guest count, menu selection (number of items, premium add-ons), and service style: Banti Bhojanam (banana-leaf seated row service rooted in the Telugu tradition), Buffet, or Plated.
-We share a customised quote on WhatsApp once we know your event details.
+Veg menus start at ₹420 + GST per plate.
+The final per-plate price moves with the guest count, the dishes you pick, and the service style - Banti Bhojanam (banana-leaf seated row service, the traditional Telugu format), Buffet, or Plated.
+The team shares a quote on WhatsApp once you tell us the event details.

-36 hours is our minimum confirmation window.
-For annaprasanna (first-rice ceremony) events above 250 plates we recommend 5 to 7 days notice so the menu, manpower and packaging can be coordinated cleanly.
+36 hours is the minimum to confirm.
+For annaprasanna (first-rice ceremony) events over 250 plates, 5 to 7 days ahead is much better - that's when the menu, the team and the packaging come together without rushing.

-Most annaprasanna (first-rice ceremony) bookings sit between 25 to 100 guests.
-We accept a 15-plate minimum for veg menus and 25 for non-veg, and scale up to 1,500 plates for large events.
+Most annaprasanna (first-rice ceremony) bookings land between 25 to 100 guests.
+The minimum is 15 plates for veg, 25 for non-veg, and the upper end goes up to 1,500 plates for the bigger events.

-Authentic Telugu and South Indian cuisine - Andhra and Telangana classics (gongura pachadi, pulihora, pesarattu, pappucharu, mamsam pulao) alongside Karnataka and Tamil South Indian dishes.
-The veg menu has 60+ items across pachadi, podis, rices, breads, gravies, and desserts; non-veg adds biryani, kodi (chicken) and goat preparations.
+Andhra, Telangana and Karnataka cooking, plus the wider South Indian repertoire.
+Andhra and Telangana classics (gongura pachadi, pulihora, pesarattu, pappucharu, mamsam pulao) alongside Karnataka and Tamil dishes.
+The veg menu has 60+ items across pachadi, podis, rices, breads, gravies and desserts; non-veg adds biryani, kodi (chicken) and goat dishes.

-Across Hyderabad: 138 localities catered.
-See the full area list at /catering/hyderabad.
+All 138 localities across the city.
+Full list at /catering/hyderabad.

 Yes.
-The standard Telugu and South Indian menu has 60+ items across starters, rices, breads, gravies, and desserts.
-You can choose Veg or Non-Veg, request sattvic / no-onion-no-garlic / Jain preparations, or describe a custom menu in the quote form.
-The team confirms specifics on WhatsApp.
+The standard menu has 60+ items across starters, rices, breads, gravies and desserts.
+Pick veg or non-veg, ask for sattvic (no onion, no garlic), Jain, or describe a custom menu in the form.
+The team works through the specifics with you on WhatsApp.

 Can we pick from a standard menu or fully customise?+

-Either.
-Pick from our crafted Andhra Annaprasanna menu, or describe what your family elders typically serve and we cater to that specification.
-Tell us in the WhatsApp follow-up which direction you want and we plan from there.
+Either way works.
+Pick our standard Andhra Annaprasanna menu, or describe what your family elders usually serve and we cook to that.
+Tell us on WhatsApp which direction you want and the team plans from there.

 Annaprasanna (First-rice ceremony) catering across Hyderabad